 Our Chiropractors in use treatment involves manual therapy, including realignment of the spine, other joints, and soft tissues; treatment also includes exercises and health and lifestyle counseling.
-Chiropractic treatment in intended to solve spine, other joint problems and pain that results from stress, tensions, falls, accidents, and overexertion while limiting or completely eliminating the use of medicine, surgery and hospital stays.
-If you are experiencing pain, stiffness, spasm, decreased range of motion, numbness, headache, tingling or a combination of these symptoms then you most likely are suffering from a chiropractic problem and you need to call our office in for an appointment.
+Chiropractic treatment in intended to solve spine, other joint problems and pain that results from falls, accidents, stress, tensions, and overexertion while limiting or completely eliminating the use of medicine, surgery and hospital stays.
+If you are experiencing spasm, pain, stiffness, decreased numbness, headache, range of motion, tingling or a combination of these symptoms then you most likely have a chiropractic problem and you need to call our office in for an appointment.

-My emotions get the best of me when I think about my car accident in 4 years ago.
+My emotions get the best of me when I think about the car accident I was in 4 years ago.
+It changed my life.
 I was driving home from a night out with friends, when I was stuck by a drunk driver.
-It changed my life. she was driving full speed and rear ended me while I was sitting at a stop sign.
-I remember looking in the rear view mirror as the car was getting closer.
+He was driving full speed and rear ended me while I was sitting at a stop sign.
+I remember looking in the rear view mirror as the car was approaching.
 The car didn't stop and I barely had time to react.
 The impact was terrifying.
-I blacked out.
-I awoke with the paramedics hovering over me.
-I started to panic, they calmed me down and told me there were no obvious injuries, and asked me if I felt any pain in my body.
-I let them know that my back was in alot of pain.
+I passed out.
+I woke up with the EMS hovering over me.
+I started to panic, they calmed me down and told me there were no obvious injuries, and asked me if I had any pain in my body.
+I told them that my back was in serious pain.
 They had me move my legs and toes.
-No paralysis, thank God.
+I wasn't Paralized, thank God.

-I was taken to the emergency room they took an x-ray of my back, I had a hairline fracture on my tailbone and some of my discs had shifted out of place.
-The doctor suggested surgery to correct some of the issues it was either that or medication while it healed.
+They took me to the emergency room and took x-rays of my back, I had some hairline fractures on my tailbone and some of my discs had shifted out of place.
+The doctor suggested surgery to correct some of the problems it was either that or pain killers while it healed.

 The thought of surgery had me thinking about my uncle.
-He had back problems and had undergone many back surgeries.
+He had a bad back and had undergone many back surgeries.
 He lived from walker to wheelchair for many years.
-It was a terrible thought.
-I had a cane to help me walk, I felt like an old person and I was only 34!
-It went on like this for two months.
+It was a scary thought.
+I had a cane to help me walk, I felt like an old man and I was only 34!
+It went on like this for a couple of months.
 I couldn't stand it any longer.
-I figured surgery had to be easier than this.
-I signed up to get my first surgery, and the memory of my uncle kept playing in my head.
+I figured surgery had to be better than this.
+I signed up to get my first surgery, and the thought of my uncle kept playing in my head.
 I don't want to be like that.

-I was upset to the point of tears one night after not being able to move without unbearable pain shooting down my leg while I layed there.
-The thought of having to live like this anymore was overwhelming.
-A whole bottle of pain killers started to look like an option, I prayed for something else.
+I was upset to the point of tears one night after not being able to move without terrible pain shooting down my leg while I layed there.
+The thought of having to be like this for the rest of my life was overwhelming.
+A whole bottle of pain killers was looking like an option, I prayed for anything better.

-My friend called me that I hadn't talked to in years.
-I mustered up enough energy to talk.
-Daniel wanted to get some dinner, I let him know that my back wouldn't allow it.
-He was disappointed, but then what he told me was the first glimmer of hope I had heard in a long time.
+A friend of mine called me that I hadn't talked to in years.
+I mustered up enough energy to say hello.
+He wanted to get some dinner, I told him about my accident and that my back wouldn't allow it.
+He was disappointed, but then what he told me was the first glimps of hope I had heard in a long time.
 He said, You're in luck Ray, My wife is a chiropractor.
-"She'll get you better in no time."
+"She'll get you fixed up in no time."
 His tone made me think he didn't not understand the severity of my condition.
-I tried to tell him that this was beyond any help of a chiropractor, but he wouldn't hear it.
+I tried to tell him that this was beyond the help of a chiropractor, but he wouldn't hear it.
 He set me up an appointment with his wife Shelly the next day.
-I was intrigued, I never went to chiropractors cause I always relied on medical doctors. since Medical Doctors had failed me and I figured I"d try another method.
+I was intrigued, I never went to chiropractors cause I always relied on medical doctors.
+Now They had failed me and I figured I"d try a different method.

-I went into Shelly's office and Daniel showed up for moral support.
+I walked into Shelly's office and Daniel showed up for moral support.
 Shelly took a few X-Rays and did some diagnostics with me.
 She had me lay down, and started realigning my back.
-I felt a pop in my back and it was like a miracle, a pressure that I had in my back released.
-I felt it throughout my body.
+I heard a crunch in my back and it was like a miracle, a pressure that I had in my back released.
+I felt it all through my body.
 I literally had goose bumps.
-When she finished I sat up with a grin on my face.
+When she was done I got up with a grin on my face.
 I could tell something was different...Better.
-I had a huge list of questions for Shelly and she answered with a grace and patience like no other.
+I had a huge list of questions for Shelly which she answered with a grace and patience like no other.
 She Actually took the time to listen to all my concerns unlike Dr. Joe Schmo who just wanted to get the best bang for his buck.

 Don't Give up hope!